Ben Roethlisberger's record against every NFL team

 Roethlisberger vs. the Green Bay Packers

-Roethlisberger is 3-0 against Green Bay in the regular season but has only faced Packers quarterback Aaron Rodgers once.
+Roethlisberger is 3-1 against Green Bay in the regular season and has faced Packers quarterback Aaron Rodgers twice.

 He also met Rodgers in Super Bowl XLV, where the Packers edged Pittsburgh, 31-25.